Mary Ross Bell: Early life and education

 Ross Bell was born in Glasgow.
 Her father, Alexander, worked in a shipbuilding yard, and her mother, Catherine, was a primary school teacher.
 She attended Hyndland Secondary School, a co-educational school that taught physics.
 She applied for the prestigious High School of Glasgow, was awarded a scholarship, but stayed at Hyndland because of their exceptional science teaching.
-At the beginning of the Second World War Bell spent an academic year at Kingussie High School in Inverness, where she wrote fiction.
+At the beginning of the Second World War Bell spent an academic year at Kingussie High School, 30 miles south of Inverness, where she wrote fiction.
 When she returned to Hyndland she won several prizes for academic excellence.
 She was awarded a scholarship at the University of Glasgow and this would pay all her fees.
 She studied mathematics and natural philosophy at Glasgow, with a focus on electronics and circuits.
 In 1944 Ross Bell was called to serve for her country and joined the Telecommunications Research Establishment.
 The Director General at the TRE offered her a permanent position, but Ross Bell decided to return to study at Glasgow.